nmalamug/REVENGETABLES/README.md

 ## Summary
 ### Category
-[Animated Game]
+Animated Game

 ### TL;DR
-[Infectious vegetables have infiltrated the farm and it is your responsibility to protect the crops and the farm.]
+Infectious vegetables have infiltrated the farm and it is your responsibility to protect the crops and the farm!

 ### Description
 [longer description of the project]

 ## Authors
 ### Group members
-[list of group members, one per line, with WikiName and BU email address]
+HarmanSingh - hsingh2@bu.edu
+NicolasMalamug - nmalamug@bu.edu
+MaikoLum - mlum@bu.edu
+JoscelynnPalen - joscie@bu.edu
+BennettTaylor - betaylor@bu.edu

 ### Roles
 [list of roles and percentages for each group member]